Popular search terms:

 Tax-Exempt NIL Collectives

 Numerous nonprofit collectives have sought and obtained IRC § 501(c)(3) tax-exempt status from the IRS.
-To be designated as a charitable organization, a group must file Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
-The collective will then receive a determination letter from the IRS notifying it if it is exempt from federal income tax and whether it is classified as a public charity or private foundation.
+To be designated as an exempt organization the collective must first file Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
+The collective will then receive a determination letter from the IRS notifying it if it is exempt from federal income tax and whether it is classified as a private foundation or less likely, a public charity.
 You can search for information about an organization’s tax-exempt status and filings on IRS’s Tax-Exempt Organization Search.

-Tax-exempt collectives typically use student-athletes as independent contractors to help further their charitable mission.
-For example, some provide in-kind contributions of a student-athlete’s services to other charities, including speaking, appearances, and other public relations services that help expand the charities’ reach and visibility in their communities.
+Tax-exempt collectives typically use student-athletes as independent contractors to further a purported exempt purpose.
+For example, some provide in-kind contributions of a student-athlete’s services to other tax-exempt organizations, including speaking, appearances, and other public relations services that help expand the organization’s reach and visibility in their communities.
 The student-athlete is paid by the tax-exempt collective to provide the services.

 Special Rules Governing Tax-Exempt NIL Collectives